codecraftblog/codecraftblog.github.io/_drafts/mvvm-combine.md

 #### Interaction between ViewModel and View
 View binds to ViewModel.
 Recives events .. and hanldes it.
 Does not in anyway refer the view.
+This enables you to bind the same view model to different views.. which helps you swap out views easily?
+For eg: SwiftUI vs UIKit etc.

+One view should have only one viewModel
+One viewModel can work with multiple views